gonzalomarcote/dyn-route53/README.md

 Disclaimer: For my own use.
 Modify it to your own usage (GNU GPL License).

-### Sscript to configure you home our office dynamic IP in one AWS Route53 domain
+### Script to configure you home our office dynamic IP in one AWS Route53 domain

 #### Usage
 Required packages: awscli, jq, moreutils